 \subsection{Open challenges}

 Developing FDX methods is challenging, especially when the tested variables are correlated, which can lead to large variability of the FDP.
-Indeed, as \citet{delattre2015new} note, when no assumptions on the dependence structure are made whatsoever, existing FDX methods ``are in general too conservative''. \citt{lehmann2005generalizations} and the more powerful method in \citet{romano2006stepdown} provide p-value-based FDX control, which is valid under mild assumptions on the dependence structure of the p-values.
-However, for many dependence structures, these method are rather conservative.
-The reason is that these approaches take into account worst-case scenarios for the dependence structure, instead of adjusting to the dependence structure.
+Indeed, as \citt{delattre2015new} note, when no assumptions on the dependence structure are made whatsoever, existing FDX methods ``are in general too conservative''. \citt{lehmann2005generalizations} provide p-value-based FDX control, which is valid under mild assumptions on the dependence structure of the p-values.
+However, for many dependence structures, this method is rather conservative.
+The reason is that this approaches takes into account worst-case scenarios for the dependence structure, instead of adapting to the dependence structure.

 It is known that resampling-based multiple testing methods can adapt to the dependence structure in the data and thereby achieve better power than competitors \citp{meinshausen2006false,hemerik2019permutation,blain2022notip,andreella2023permutation}.
-Such methods can be based on permutations or bootstrapping.
-Using permutations can lead to exact properties for finite samples, while bootstrap methods are asymptotic.
+Resampling-based methods can be based on permutation or bootstrap-type tests.
+Using permutations can lead to exact properties for finite samples, while bootstrap methods are always asymptotic.
 The most popular resampling-based multiple testing method is the maxT procedure \citp{westfall1993resampling,westfall2008multiple}, which controls the FWER.
 The idea behind this procedure is that the $(1-\alpha)$-quantile of the maximum of the test statistics corresponding to the true hypotheses, depends on the dependence structure of the test statistics.
 Using permutations or bootstrapping, the procedure constructs a rejection threshold that is adapted to this dependence structure.
-When permutations are used, this method can be exact and has important optimality properties \citp{meinshausen2011asymptotic,goeman2021only}.
-Thus, if our goal is FWER control --- i.e., FDX control with $\gamma=0$ --- then maxT is often a good choice.
+If our goal is FWER control --- i.e., FDX control with $\gamma=0$ --- then maxT is often a good choice \citp{meinshausen2011asymptotic}.